QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step11/README.md

 ## What Students Learn

-1. How to build a top or side navigation bar for desktop.
-2. How to include links to `/signin`, `/signup`, `/profile`, `/analytics`, and `/admin/dashboard`.
-3. How to highlight the active route in the nav.
-4. How to hide or show certain nav items when the user is signed in/out.
+1. How the centered desktop rail in `MainLayout.razor` is built with `NavLink` + custom `ActiveClass` styling.
+2. How the right-hand column swaps between Sign In/Sign Up CTAs and the profile dropdown wired to `IUserAuthService`.
+3. Why the layout subscribes to `Auth.OnChange` so the nav responds instantly to sign in/out.
+4. How to test each persona (Free, Paid, Admin) using the quick-launch buttons and the embedded iframe.

 ## Key Concepts

-- Navigation patterns in Blazor
+- Layout-level navigation patterns
-- Styling active nav links
+- `NavLink` active styling vs. `Match="NavLinkMatch.All"`
-- Conditional rendering based on auth state
+- Auth-driven UI updates via `IUserAuthService`
+- Doc/demo parity (snippets taken directly from the real file)

 ## Architecture

 - Tutorial page inherits `ExampleBase` in the `BlazorMock.Components.Pages.Examples.AdminDashboard.Step11` namespace.
-- Uses `ILearningProgressService` to track completion for the `admin-dashboard` domain, step `11`.
-- Works together with route protection from Step 10.
+- `ExampleBase` tracks completion for `admin-dashboard` step `11`, loads the `codeblocks.js` helper, and exposes `NavFrameSrc` + `Launch*Demo` helpers for the live preview.
+- Content references the actual layout at `Components/Layout/MainLayout.razor` so the navigation story stays canonical.
+- `MainLayout.razor` inspects the `?embed=nav` query string and hides the usual header/body wrappers so the Step 11 iframe can display only the navigation chrome.

 ## Prerequisites

-- Steps 0–10 completed.
+- Steps 0–10 completed (route protection from Step 10 ensures the nav links stay accurate).

 ## Next Steps

-- Proceed to Step 12 to create a mobile navigation pattern and apply final polish to the experience.
+- Step 12 takes the same layout and focuses on the mobile drawer/hamburger experience.

 ## Code Structure

-- `ExampleBase` handles completion tracking and JS enhancements.
-- The tutorial page focuses on the desktop nav layout and behavior.
+- `Example.razor` — Layout-focused tutorial with HTML-encoded snippets, notes, how-to checklist, and the iframe + quick launch demo block.
+- `Example.razor.cs` — Progress tracking, JS interop bootstrapping, iframe refresh logic, and helper methods that open `/signin?demo=...` in a new tab.

 ## Common Issues & Solutions

-- **Active state not updating**: Ensure you are binding to the current route and refreshing correctly.
+- **Active state missing** — Ensure the `href` matches the canonical route and only `Guide` uses `Match="NavLinkMatch.All"`.
-- **Links to protected pages failing**: Confirm route protection logic and redirects.
+- **Nav never re-renders** — Subscribe/unsubscribe to `Auth.OnChange` inside the layout (as shown in the snippet) so the UI reacts to sign in/out.
+- **Admin link hidden for admins** — Confirm the seeded account still has `Role == "Admin"` and the dropdown includes the conditional link.

 ## Related Resources

-- Blazor navigation and `NavLink`
-- Responsive design patterns for navigation
+- `MainLayout.razor` (canonical header implementation)
+- Tips: `#blazor-navlink`, `#layout-state`, `#auth-service`